Pipeline YAML Reference#

 .
 Both environment variables have string values, which means that

-numeric values need to be included in double quotes.
+numeric values must be included in double quotes.

 version: v1.0